RamiAltai/TwitterData/README.md

 The repository is organized as follows:
 * The "arTweets" and "enTweets" directories include the CSV files of the Arabic and English tweets respectively.
-* In each directory a set of CSV files can be found, and the files are named using the following conversion [YYYY-MM-DD--HH_MM.csv]
+* In each directory a set of CSV files can be found, and the files are named using the following conversion [YYYY-MM-DD--HH.csv]

 ## Data Availability